AbdullahKG/Student-Attendance-API/README.md

 - **Express.js**: Web framework for building APIs.
 - **MySql**: Database for storing student , classes , attendance records , etc. .
 - **Socket.IO**: Real-time communication between the server and the client to send the cardid from the arduino.
+- **SerialPort**: To handle serial communication with the Arduino for RFID scanning.
+- **Sequelize**: ORM for interacting with SQL databases like MySQL for storing structured data.

 ---